-D1 Recharge reduction
+3.1 Recharge reduction

-Recharge reduction treats the cause of salinity resulting from a high watertable.
+Recharge reduction treats the cause of salinity resulting from a high water table.
 There are four main types of recharge control options:

-- Agronomic: sowing higher water using pastures or crops; - Tree establishment: planting high water using trees; - Engineering: surface or sub-surface drains may be constructed to intercept and redirect water to drains or streams before it has the opportunity to leak to the watertable; and - Irrigation management: ensuring more efficient irrigation.
+- Pasture/crop options: sowing higher water using pastures or crops - Trees: planting of high water using trees - Engineering: surface or sub-surface drains may be constructed to intercept and redirect water to drains or streams before it has the opportunity to leak to the water table. - Irrigation management: ensuring more efficient irrigation

-A further management option that prevents future salinity is the protection of remnant vegetation.
+A further management option that prevents future salinity is the protection of remnant vegetation, which also has other environmental benefits.

-D1.1 Agronomic options
+3.1.1 Pasture options

-Agronomic options can be used to increase plant water use and decrease the amount of water passing through the root zone and adding to the groundwater store.
-As such, agronomic options address the cause of salinity resulting from a high watertable.
+Agronomic options can be used to increase plant water use and decrease the amount of water passing the root zone and adding to the groundwater store.
+As such agronomic options address the cause of salinity resulting from a high water table.
 The key agronomic option used for salinity control is the replacement of annual pastures with perennial species, which have deeper roots and a longer growing season.
-In some parts of South Gippsland where annual rainfall is above 750mm perennial rye grass grows almost year round (Gavan Lamb, DPI, pers. comm., 2004).
-Perennial pastures can dry the soils to a greater extent than annual pastures, allowing more of the infiltrated rainfall to be stored in the soil profile during the higher rainfall autumn and winter periods.
-The result is less recharge to the watertable.
-Differences in water use between annual and perennial pastures are most pronounced in inland areas receiving less than about 600mm annual rainfall.
+In some parts of South Gippsland where annual rainfall is above 750mm, perennial rye grass grows almost year round (Gavan Lamb, DPI, pers. comm., 2004).
+Perennial pastures can dry the soils to a greater extent than annual pastures, allowing more of the infiltrated rainfall to be stored in the soil profile during the higher rainfall winter and spring periods.
+The result is less recharge to the water table.
+Differences in water use between annual and perennial pastures are most pronounced in inland areas receiving less than about 600mm annual rainfall (Walker et al., 1999).

-Pastures across much of the West Gippsland region are already based on perennial species (especially perennial ryegrass).
-Given this and the relatively high rainfall in the region, there is only limited scope to increase water use and decrease groundwater recharge by agronomic means.
+Pastures across much of the West Gippsland region are already based on perennial species (especially perennial ryegrass) (Source: GFS workshop).
+Given the predominance of perennial pastures and the relatively high rainfall in the region, there is only limited scope to increase water use and decrease groundwater recharge by agronomic means.

-Some of the key perennial pasture species suitable for reducing groundwater recharge include Lucerne, Phalaris, Cocksfoot and some of the native grasses such as Kangaroo Grass.
+Some of the key perennial pasture species suitable for reducing groundwater recharge include Lucerne, Cocksfoot, Phalaris and some of the native grasses such as Kangaroo Grass.

-Figure 18 shows the relationship between annual rainfall and recharge for annual and perennial pastures and trees.
-It shows that in areas where rainfall is less than 600mm per year, replacing annual pastures with perennial pastures can significantly reduce the amount of recharge.
+Figure 9 shows the relationship between annual rainfall and leakage below the root zone for annual and perennial pastures and trees.
+It shows that in areas where rainfall is less than 600mm per year, replacing annual pastures with perennial pastures can significantly reduce the amount of leakage below the root zone.
+The lower the leakage below the root zone, the lower the recharge to the water table.
 In areas where the rainfall is greater than 600mm per year, perennial pasture is less effective, though it still results in a recharge reduction.
 Replacement of annual pasture with trees reduces the recharge much more significantly than perennial pasture under all rainfall volumes, but particularly in areas where rainfall is greater than 600mm per year.